-Planned activity number: FHLE-2021-02 Primary Countermeasure Strategy ID:
+Planned activity number: FHLE-2022-02

-PennDOT will continue the enforcement grants for FFY 2021 that fund municipal police participation in impaired driving, occupant protection, aggressive driving, and pedestrian enforcement countermeasures in a single grant agreement.
+PennDOT will continue the enforcement grants for FFY 2022 that fund municipal police participation in impaired driving, occupant protection, aggressive driving, and pedestrian enforcement countermeasures in a single grant agreement.
 Funding distribution utilizes an allocation formula based on crash data.
 Eligible governmental units are identified by the Pennsylvania Highway Safety Office based on police jurisdictional coverage of high-crash areas.
-PennDOT will fund approximately fifty (50) of these grants in FFY 2021.
+PennDOT will fund approximately fifty (50) of these grants in FFY 2022.
 Funding under the municipal police traffic services enforcement program will ultimately reach approximately 700 police departments in Pennsylvania.

 The pedestrian safety component of the municipal police traffic services enforcement program is a data driven program aimed at reducing traffic crashes, injuries, and fatalities involving pedestrians.
-The program uses localized High-Visibility Enforcement (HVE) operations and community outreach to promote safer walking and driving behaviors and to reinforce the message through law enforcement to increase compliance with appropriate traffic laws by both pedestrians and drivers.
-It is targeted at high pedestrian crash locations and surrounding areas to create a comprehensive pedestrian safety program.

-Similar to the pilot effort in FFY 2018 and in support of the statewide Bike/Ped Master Plan, municipalities will be prioritized and targeted by crash data analysis.
+The program uses localized High-Visibility Enforcement (HVE) operations and community outreach to promote safer walking and driving behaviors.
+Similar to the pilot effort in FFY 2018 and in support of the 2019 Pennsylvania Active Transportation Plan, municipalities will be prioritized and targeted by crash data analysis.
 A summary of each municipality's pedestrian crash picture, along with demographic information, will be given to the municipalities to provide them with a better understanding of the problem, and in turn, promote their participation.